Table Of Contents

 Legal Process for Filing a Sexual Abuse Claim

-Once you’ve confirmed the statute of limitations for your claim—if one applies—the next step is to gather all necessary documentation and file your lawsuit.
 The legal process is essential to secure the financial compensation available under California law for sexual abuse survivors.
-Before proceeding, it’s highly recommended to take advantage of free consultations to understand what to expect.
+Before proceeding, taking advantage of free consultations is highly recommended to understand what to expect.

 Key Steps in the Legal Process